 - Your child faints, hits his or her head, and is bleeding.

 - Your child faints when he or she exercises.

 - Your child has a headache, a fast heartbeat, or feels too dizzy to stand up.

 - You have questions or concerns about your child's condition or care.

 Follow up with your child's healthcare provider as directed:

 Write down your questions so you remember to ask them during your child's visits.

-- Avoid triggers: Learn what causes syncope in your child and work with him to avoid them.
+- Avoid triggers.
+Learn what causes syncope in your child and work with him or her to avoid them.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.